Avex187/designwindmap/README.md

 by Hafidz Rizky Firmansyah, Bandung Institute of Technology, Indonesia, 2021

-Faculty of Civil and Environmental Engineering, Civil Engineering Department \n\n
+Faculty of Civil and Environmental Engineering, Civil Engineering Department <br /> <br />

 The comprehensive results of this study were published in International Journal of Disaster Risk Science (IJDRS), 2022, with the authors of: